MarkyJoe1990/SRPG-Studio/README.md

 **Components**: Plugins that serve as vital components for other plugins.
 Often comes with multiple standalone features as well.

+**Controls**: Plugins meant to modify or improve the controls of SRPG Studio.

 **Converters**: Plugins that are mostly useful for developers in that they convert in-game data into spreadsheets for convenience.

 **Event Commands**: Adds new, custom event commands that weren't available before.